Stroke Recovery Stages and What to Expect at Each Stage

 Stroke is a life-altering event that affects over 12 million people worldwide each year.
 For survivors and their families, understanding the journey ahead is crucial for setting realistic expectations and optimizing recovery.
 While no two stroke recoveries are identical, most patients progress through several distinct stages as they work to regain function and independence.

-This guide explores the stages of stroke recovery, what to expect during each phase, and how innovative technologies like BRAIN.Q's AI-powered Therapeutic System are transforming stroke recovery.
+This guide explores the stages of stroke recovery, what to expect during each phase, and how technologies such as BRAIN.Q's AI-powered Therapeutic System are being used to support rehabilitation in patients with stroke.
 Whether you're a stroke survivor, caregiver, or healthcare professional, this knowledge can help navigate the complex recovery pathway.

 Understanding Stroke Recovery and Its Phases